bvbohnen/x4-projects/extensions/sn_mod_support_apis/documentation/Named_Pipes_API.md

   * cue
     - Callback, optional, the cue to call when the write completes.
   * time
-    - Timeout, optional, the time until an unsent read is cancelled.
+    - Timeout, optional, the time until an unsent write is cancelled.
     - Currently not meaningful, as write stalling on a full pipe is not supported at the lua level.

   Returns: